High-speed atomic force microscopy: In-situ and real-time visualization of biomolecular dynamics of myosin

-High speed AFM imaging of myosin V yielded unprecedented insights into the dynamics of two-headed molecular cargo transporter in cells.
+High-speed atomic force microscope (HS-AFM) imaging of myosin V yielded unprecedented insights into the dynamics of molecular cargo transporter in cells.

-The high-speed atomic force microscopy (HS-AFM) technology at Kanazawa University exhibits the highest performance in the world with a frame rate of 30 ms/frame, a tapping force of ~30 pN, and spatial resolution of 1 nm.
+The HS-AFM technology at Kanazawa University exhibits the highest performance in the world with a frame rate of 30 ms/frame, a tapping force of ~30 pN, and spatial resolution of ~1 nm.

 Noriyuki Kodera has been one of the key players in the development of the HS-AFM and was awarded the prestigious 14th Japan Society for the Promotion of Science (JSPS) Prize for his contributions to AFM imaging .
-“My expertise is in visualizing biological samples with the HS-AFM system developed by Professor Toshio Ando of Kanazawa University,” says Kodera.
+“My expertise is in improvement of scanning performance and functional extension of the HS-AFM system developed by Professor Toshio Ando of Kanazawa University, and in visualizing biological samples with the HS-AFM system”, says Kodera.
 “I have been working with Professor Ando since my Bachelor’s degree.
-The research on visualizing myosin was extremely challenging, taking many years of perseverance before we succeeded in obtaining images in 2010.
+The research on visualizing myosin at work was extremely challenging, taking many years of perseverance before we succeeded in obtaining a movie in 2010.
 Our results were published in Nature”.
-The images showed that myosin-V has two heads with actin binding and ATP hydrolysis sites, each with long neck domains, and a coiled-coil domain followed by a globular cargo binding domain .
+The movie clearly showed that a double-headed myosin-V molecule is walking along an actin filament .

-The Kanazawa HS-AFM is a tapping mode system that is now commercially available and used worldwide for measuring biological samples.
-Importantly, a special feedback operation maintains a constant interactive force between the cantilever tip and sample surface.
-Furthermore, the short 7 micrometer long cantilevers of the HS-AFM (compared with approximately 200 micrometers in conventional AFMs) enables much faster and more accurate scans (Fig. 1).
+The HS-AFM, born at Kanazawa University, is a tapping mode system that is now commercially available and used worldwide for imaging biological samples at work.
+Importantly, a special feedback control maintains an interaction force between the cantilever tip and sample surface constant with a wide bandwidth.
+Furthermore, the short 7 micrometer long cantilever with a small spring constant (compared with approximately 200 micrometers in conventional AFMs) enables much faster and very gentle scans (Fig. 1).

-“The high-speed AFM enabled us to perform real time imaging of functioning biomolecules at nano-meter and sub-second spatiotemporal resolution, as shown in movies posted on our website,” says Kodera.
-“The performance of our high-speed AFM is the best in the world for studying the structural dynamics of biomolecules.
-In addition to myosin V walking along actin filaments we have also directly visualized bacteriorhodopsin in response to light illumination, rotary motion by rotorless F1-ATPase, and more recently of real-time dynamics of CRISPR-Cas9 for genome editing reported by Mikihiro Shibata.”
+“The HS-AFM enabled us to perform real time imaging of functioning biomolecules at nano-meter and sub-second spatiotemporal resolution, as shown in movies posted on our website,” says Kodera.
+“The performance of our HS-AFM is the best in the world for studying the dynamic behaviors of biomolecules.
+In addition to myosin V, we have also directly visualized antigen-antibody interactions, unidirectional binding of cofilin (an actin depolymerizing protein) to actin filament, and more recently the genome editing action by CRISPR-Cas9 reported by Mikihiro Shibata.”

-Kodera and his colleagues have also demonstrated high-speed AFM visualization of the thin and flexible structure of “intrinsically disordered proteins”.
-“This means high-speed AFM can visualize a moving single polypeptide chain,” explains Kodera.
-“These direct observations yield both visual insights into the structural dynamics of functioning proteins and importantly, shed light on their functional mechanisms.”
+Kodera and his colleagues have also visualized the thin and flexible structure of “intrinsically disordered proteins”.
+“This means HS-AFM can directly visualize a wobbly moving single polypeptide chain,” explains Kodera.
+“These direct observations yield both visual insights into the dynamic behaviors of functioning proteins and importantly, shed light on their functional mechanisms.”

 Noriyuki Kodera put HS-AFM on the world stage with the publication of the first direct visualization of myosin V molecules translocating along actin filaments.
 This report gave direct visual confirmation of molecular dynamics such as lever-arm swing, foot stomping, unfolding of the coiled-coil tail, and so on.
 This paper opened up many new interdisciplinary areas of research based on HS-AFM imaging of ‘functional biomolecules’.